 - Educational Attainment.
 You need to be a Bachelor’s degree holder to become an IT project manager.
 Relevant courses are Computer Science and Information Technology.
 List relevant information only.
 You do not have to list all the clubs or organizations in college that you actively participated.
 Include GPA, citations and internships.

 - Certifications.
 Earning project management credentials such as Project Management Institute’s PMP Certification will validate your skills and expertise.
 This will increase your chances of securing a position in the company.
-List your certifications on the “Strengths” section so it can be seen immediately by the hiring manager.
+List your certifications on the “Skills” section so it can be seen immediately by the hiring manager.
 Provide more details on your training programs in the Educational Attainment section.

 - Additional Skills.
 These are the skills that can tip the odds to your favor, when you are compared to another candidate whose credentials are similar with yours.
 For example, in our IT Project Manager Resume Sample, Jason indicated that he is multilingual.
 Although this skill is not required nor related to IT, it will be deemed useful in foreign business transactions by the hiring manager.